stargate-bukkit/Stargate-Bukkit/README.md

 normal buttons cannot be used since they'd fall off.
 Using wall coral fans work much better, though `CHEST` and `SHULKER_BOX` works too.

 Using `AIR` for a closed underwater gate looks weird, so `WATER` might be better.
+If using `AIR` for the closed gate, you need to make sure it actually contains air when creating it.
+For partially submerged portals, like ones used for boat teleportation, you need to keep water away from the portal entrance/opening until it's been created.

 # Configuration

 ```
-default-gate-network - The default gate network
+language - The language to use (Included languages: en, de, es, fr, hu, it, nb-no, nl, nn-no, pt-br, ru)
+folders:
-portal-folder - The folder your portal databases are saved in
+  portalFolder - The folder your portal databases are saved in
-gate-folder - The folder containing your .gate files
+  gateFolder - The folder containing your .gate files
-destroyexplosion - Whether to destroy a stargate with explosions, or stop an explosion if it contains a gates controls.
-useeconomy - Whether or not to use Economy
-createcost - The cost to create a stargate
-destroycost - The cost to destroy a stargate (Can be negative for a "refund"
-usecost - The cost to use a stargate
-chargefreedestination - Enable to allow free travel from any gate to a free gate
-freegatesgreen - Enable to make gates that won't cost the player money show up as green
-toowner - Whether the money from gate-use goes to the owner or nobody
+gates:
-maxgates - If non-zero, will define the maximum amount of gates allowed on any network.
+  maxGatesEachNetwork - If non-zero, will define the maximum amount of gates allowed on any network.
-chosenLanguage - The language to use (Included languages: en, de)
+  defaultGateNetwork - The default gate network
+  cosmetic:
-destMemory - Whether to set the first destination as the last used destination for all gates
+    rememberDestination - Whether to set the first destination as the last used destination for all gates
+    sortNetworkDestinations - If true, network lists will be sorted alphabetically.
+    signColor - This allows you to specify the color of the gate signs.
+  integrity:
+    destroyedByExplosion - Whether to destroy a stargate with explosions, or stop an explosion if it contains a gates controls.
+    verifyPortals - Whether or not all the non-sign blocks are checked to match the gate layout when an old stargate is loaded at startup.
+    protectEntrance - If true, will protect from users breaking gate entrance blocks (This is more resource intensive than the usual check, and should only be enabled for servers that use solid open/close blocks)
-ignoreEntrance - Set this option to true to not check the entrance of a gate on startup.
+    ignoreEntranceSet this option to true to not check the entrance of a gate on startup.
 This is a workaround for snowmen breaking gates.
+  functionality:
+    enableBungee - Enable this for BungeeCord support.
+This allows portals across Bungee servers.
     handleVehicles - Whether or not to handle vehicles going through gates.
 Set to false to disallow vehicles (Manned or not) going through gates.
-sortLists - If true, network lists will be sorted alphabetically.
-protectEntrance - If true, will protect from users breaking gate entrance blocks (This is more resource intensive than the usual check, and should only be enabled for servers that use solid open/close blocks)
-signColor: This allows you to specify the color of the gate signs.
-Valid colors:
-verifyPortals: Whether or not all the non-sign blocks are checked to match the gate layout when an old stargate is loaded at startup.
+economy:
+  useEconomy - Whether or not to use Economy
+  createCost - The cost to create a stargate
+  destroyCost - The cost to destroy a stargate (Can be negative for a "refund"
+  useCost - The cost to use a stargate
+  toOwner - Whether the money from gate-use goes to the owner or nobody
+  chargeFreeDestination - Enable to allow free travel from any gate to a free gate
+  freeGatesGreen - Enable to make gates that won't cost the player money show up as green
+debugging:

-debug: Whether to show massive debug output
+  debug - Whether to show massive debug output
-permdebug: Whether to show massive permission debug output
+  permissionDebug - Whether to show massive permission debug output
 ```

 # Message Customization